Summary

 =INT(amount/denomination)

 After dividing the amount by a denomination, the INT function returns only the integer portion of the result.
-This gives us the number of whole denominations that fit into the amount.
-But that's not the whole picture for this problem.
-The challenge is we need to account for the denominations already counted before we count the next smallest denomination.
-In other words, we must reduce the amount as we move from left to right by the value of all denominations already counted.
+For a given denomination, this gives us the number of whole denominations that fit into the amount.
+However, for this problem, the main challenge is to account for the denominations already counted before we count the next smallest denomination.
+In other words, as we move from left to right across the table, we must reduce the amount by the value of all denominations already counted.

-One way to solve this problem is with the SUM function and the INT function, and several carefully configured cell references.
-In the example shown above, the formula in cell D5 looks like this"
+A classic and traditional way to solve this problem is with the SUM function and INT function, and carefully configured cell references.
+This is the approach seen in the worksheet above, where the formula in cell D5 looks like this:

 =INT(($B5-SUM($C$4:C$4*$C5:C5))/D$4)

 Note: this is an array formula in Excel 2019 and older and must be entered with control + shift + enter.
-In a more recent version of Excel, the formula will work without special handling.
+In Excel 2021+, the formula will work without special handling.

-- $B5 - a mixed reference to lock the column
+• $B5 - is a mixed reference to lock the column.

 =$B5-SUM($C$4:C$4*$C5:C5)

-The tricky bit is the expanding ranges inside SUM.
+The tricky part is the expanding ranges inside SUM.
 The first, $C$4:C$4, refers to the denominations in row 4.
-The second, $C5:C5, references the count of any previously counted denominations.
-As these formulas are copied to the right, these ranges will expand.
-Inside SUM, we multiply the denominations by their counts to calculate the value of all previous denominations.
-Then, the SUM function calculates a total, which is subtracted from the original amount in B5.
+The second, $C5:C5, refers to previously counted denominations.
+Inside SUM, we multiply the denominations by their counts to calculate the value of previous denominations.
+The SUM function calculates a total, which is subtracted from the original amount in B5.
+As the formula is copied to the right, these ranges will expand to accommodate more previous counts.

-Next, we divide the adjusted amount by the numeric denomination in row 4 and feed the result into the INT function, which returns the whole number after division:
+After the above calculations, we have the remaining amount.
+Next, we divide the remaining amount by the denomination in row 4 and feed the result into the INT function, which returns the whole number after division:

 =INT(($B5-SUM($C$4:C$4*$C5:C5))/D$4)